enriquebarco/turbo-barnacle-chain/README.md

 # turbo-barnacle-chain
 A p2p network that allows users to chat.
-In the process of integrating a simple blockchain
+This app has a blockchain integration that allows nodes to send transactions.

 ![turbo-barnacle-chain](./turbo-barnacle-chain.webp)